pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 ## Testing

-Your package should have tests, and if they're placed in the `spec` directory, they can be run by Pulsar.
+Your package should have tests, and if they’re placed in the `spec` directory, they can be run by Pulsar.

 Under the hood, [Jasmine v1.3](https://jasmine.github.io/archives/1.3/introduction) executes your tests, so you can assume that any DSL available there is also available to your package.

 ### Running tests

-Once you've got your test suite written, you can run it by pressing <kbd class="platform-linux platform-win">Ctrl+Shift+Y</kbd> <kbd class="platform-mac">Alt+Cmd+Ctrl+P</kbd> or via the _View > Developer > Run Package Specs_ menu.
+Once you’ve got your test suite written, you can run it by pressing <kbd class="platform-linux platform-win">Ctrl+Shift+Y</kbd><kbd class="platform-mac">Alt+Cmd+Ctrl+P</kbd> or via the _View > Developer > Run Package Specs_ menu.
 Our generated package comes with an example test suite, so you can run this right away to see what happens.

 ![Spec Suite Results](/img/atom/spec-suite.png)